yllekz/talking-clock/README.md

     * As a workaround, I ported of the Bash script to PowerShell, using .NET invocations to play the chimes.
 Check out the "talking-clock-ps.ps1" file if you want to use this on Windows, as this will work.
 It's not a one-to-one port, but the fundamentals are there.

 **Notes**
+* 2024-01-24: The wav files are no longer included in this repository.
+See above instructions for downloading.
 * By default, the Bash script will run in the background and write the time (every 60 seconds) to console you invoked it on (if you left it open).
 * By default, the Bash script looks for wav files in `/usr/share/talking-clock/source/sound/_.wav`
 * At the top of the hour, a full chime will play